yuri-pochepko/documentation/source/_docs/guides/drupal-8-commerce-no-ci.md

 permalink: docs/guides/:basename/
 ---

 This guide covers installing [Drupal Commerce](https://drupalcommerce.org/){.external}, an e-commerce implementation designed specifically for Drupal.
-At the end of this guide you will have a Drupal Commerce site, GitHub repository, and Circle CI configuration for testing.
+At the end of this guide you will have a Drupal Commerce site managed via composer.

 ## Before You Begin